-All dressed up and ready to ride: Touring motorcycles for long hauls in comfort
+Ready to ride?
+These are the best touring motorcycles you can buy

 BMW K 1600 GTL Exclusive (2016: $30,395+)

 The top-of-the-line BMW K 1600 GTL Exclusive adds the most popular equipment options for the base K 1600 GTL, which starts at $6,000 less.
 The inline-six powerplant provides ample power.
 BMW’s ABS Pro cornering-optimized braking system is also included, as well as Hill Start Control, central locking with an alarm system, and a heatable seat with a backrest.
 The lighting includes LED auxiliary lights, an adaptive xenon headlight, a second brake light, and ground lighting.
 The bike’s Keyless Ride automatically releases the steering lock, ignition, fuel tank lid, and alarm system when the key is within two meters.
+BMW has four additional touring models with starting prices ranging from $12,095 to $24,395.

 The top of Harley-Davidson’s rich touring lineup, the CVO Unlimited also has the highest starting price at $41,000.
 Powered by Harley’s Twin-Cooled Milwaukee-Eight 114 V-twin engine, it has liquid-cooled cylinder heads and radiators.
 The bike also has new front and rear suspensions with hand-adjustable pre-load.
-Other features include a color-matched split stream air vent, a touring pack carrier with an LED bezel, LED turn signals, an integrated security system with a power locking fob, and a tire pressure monitoring system.
+Other features include a color-matched split stream air vent, a touring pack carrier with a LED bezel, LED turn signals, an integrated security system with a power locking fob, and a tire pressure monitoring system.
+While it’s arguable that almost any Harley-Davidson can be used for cross-country trips, the company has 10 additional models in its touring group, with starting prices ranging from $19,000 to $26,900.

 Honda’s Gold Wing has enjoyed a major touring presence for more than four decades.
 The Gold Wings’ horizontally-opposed engine and its shaft final drive has power and smoothness, which, combined with a special chassis, provides all-day comfort.
 Standard Gold Wing features include a full-coverage windshield and bodywork, integrated luggage, heated grips, a seat warmer, cruise control, and electric reverse.
 This model Gold Wing also adds a navigation system and anti-lock brakes.
+Honda has seven additional touring models with starting prices ranging from $8,300 to $24,700.

 Indian Roadmaster Classic (2017: $27,000+)